The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 **Polyglot** is a resource gained every 30 seconds that Enochian is active.
 At level 80+, a maximum of two polyglot stacks can be held at a time.
 At level 98+, a maximum of three polyglot stacks can be held at a time.
 If the polyglot timer completes while at maximum stacks, no additional polyglot stack is gained, and the timer restarts at zero again.
 If Enochian is dropped the polyglot stacks remain, but the timer is reset to 0.

 **Paradox** is a resource and spell available at level 90.
-When you have the resource, Paradox replaces **Fire** on your hotbars.
-As of Dawntrail, **Paradox** can only be used in Astral Fire.
-It replaces the **Fire** cast to refresh your Astral Fire timer, is instant-cast, and generates a guaranteed Firestarter proc.
-You gain a **Paradox** marker on your job gauge by transitioning from Umbral Ice III with three Umbral Hearts to Astral Fire.
+When you have the resource, Paradox replaces both **Fire** and **Blizzard** on your hotbars.
+In Astral Fire, it replaces the **Fire** cast to refresh your Astral Fire timer, is instant-cast, and generates a guaranteed Firestarter proc.
+In Umbral ice, it is a strong instant-cast spell that refreshes your Umbral Ice timer and can be leveraged for weaving/movement.
+You gain a **Paradox** marker on your job gauge by transitioning from Umbral Ice III with three Umbral Hearts to Astral Fire, as well as from Astral Fire III to Umbral Ice.

 **Astral Soul** is a resource available at level 100.
 Successful casting of **Fire IV** generates one Astral Soul stack, casting **Flare** grants three Astral Soul stacks.
 Generating the maximum of 6 stacks of Astral Soul allows for the user to cast **Flare Star**.
 Stacks are consumed upon casting **Flare Star**, and expire upon leaving Astral Fire.